aurelitec/xmscc/README.md

 Note: If you include XMS Control Center on a CD-ROM package feel free to send a copy to the author.

 The more feedback I get the more likely I am to continue improving XMS Control Center and writing other freeware utilities.

+## Contributing
+[Pull requests](https://github.com/Devliber/xmscc/pulls) are welcome.
+For major changes, please open an [issue](https://github.com/Devliber/xmscc/issues) first to discuss what you would like to change.

+## License

+Copyright (c) Devliber.
+All rights reserved.

+Licensed under the [MIT](LICENSE) license.